-4.3 Stochastically generated salt diapir
+4.2 Stochastically generated salt diapir model

-This last model was generated with the method proposed by Clausolles et al. (2019).
-It consists of a salt diapir that mimicks passive diapirism structures created by syndeformation differential sediment loading.
-The shape of the salt diapir is generated 255 by a stochastic method.
+This model was generated with the method proposed by Clausolles et al. (2019).
+It consists of a salt diapir that mimicks passive diapirism structures created by syndeformation 55 differential sediment loading.
+The input for the salt diapir is a seismic image interpreted to segment it in three regions: salt, sediment, and uncertain.
+The salt-sediment interface is then generated in the uncertain zone, from available data, geological knowledge and a random scalar field that takes into account the uncertainties.
 The setup is quite simple but interesting for two reasons.
 First, this model was not created by a forward viscous simulation, and the rheology of the salt and sediments is not known.
-Second, this model has a high uncertainty and it is uncertain wether the boundary conditions we apply can restore it or not.
-Because of these two points, the restoration we perform here can be assimilated to the simplification of a real case application, in order to test the concept of the method

-- 260 with this type of geomodel.
-The initial particle swarm contains 102,510 particles regularly sampling the model, and we apply free-slip boundary conditions on the top and side model boundaries, and a no slip boundary condition on the bottom.
-Figure 11 shows the initial state of the model.
-The grid has 48×80 initial elements and three levels of additional adaptive refinement; its state at the beginning of the simulation is shown in Fig. 12.
+Second, this model has a high uncertainty and it is uncertain wether the boundary condi- 65 tions we apply can restore it or not.
+Therefore, this test case can be assimilated to the simplification of a real case application.
+The initial particle swarm contains 102,510 particles regularly sampling the model, and we apply free-slip boundary conditions on the top and side model boundaries, and a 70 no slip boundary condition on the bottom.
+Figure 8 shows the initial state of the model.
+The grid has 48×80 initial elements and three levels of additional adaptive refinement; its state at the beginning of the simulation is shown in Fig. 9.
 In order to assess the influence of the value of the parameters on the results of the restoration, we tested different possibilities.
-For the density, the value for salt rock is $\rho{salt} = 2160 \text{ kg}.\text{m}^{-3}$, - while the value for sediments can vary depending on the type and origin of deposition mechanisms; we considered here a value 265
+For the density, the value for salt rock is $\rho{salt} = 2160 \text{ kg.m}^{-3}$, while the value for sediments can vary depending on the type and origin of deposition mechanisms; we considered here a value $\rho_o \in [2600; 3300] \text{ kg.m}^{-3}$.
+For simplicity, we set the viscosity of the salt layer at $\eta{salt} = 10^{17}$ Pa.s and only vary the viscosity of the sediments $\eta_o \in \left[10^{19}; 10^{21}\right] \text{ Pa.s in order}$ to test the effect of the constrast.